 Tenafly High School’s Lalor Library Media Broadcast Center redefines what a school library can be.
 With over 1,000 daily visitors and spanning more than 20,000 square feet at the center of the high school building, this remarkable space boasts soaring 30-foot ceilings and cutting-edge resources, including two television broadcast studios, streaming capabilities, and integrated video conferencing.
 We continually cultivate relations with the private sector resulting in generous equipment donations further enriching student experiences.

 More than just a library, it’s a hub of creativity and connection.
-Whether enjoying a game on our oversized chess set, solving the New York Times crossword on touch screen monitors, listening to (or performing on) the grand piano, gazing into the aquarium populated with Ciclids, or having a videoconference university interview in our well lit and beautifully appointed TV studio, students find a welcoming space designed for learning and inspiration.
+Whether enjoying a game on our oversized chess set, solving the New York Times crossword on touch screen monitors, listening to (or performing on) the grand piano, gazing into the aquarium populated with Cichlids, or having a videoconference university interview in our well lit and beautifully appointed TV studio, students find a welcoming space designed for learning and inspiration.
 Our 22,000-title print collection and array of databases ensure access to the best materials.
 We offer our youngest students in the Tiger Tots Preschool a children’s library, and a Reading Rowboat, that ferries the tots back to their classroom.

 Our reach extends far beyond our walls, with this website and 24/7 local cable broadcasts connecting us to the broader community.
 We frequently host global visitors, from educational leaders to university students, all eager to experience our unique approach and contribute to our students’ experience.
-C-Span, Arte (Europe), and other media outlets have covered many of the interesting events taking place here.
+C-SPAN, Arte (Europe), and other media outlets have covered many of the interesting events taking place here.

 A Space for Exploration and Learning